bartekrutkowski/fcp/fcp-20200606-hardening.md

 microservices paradigm, away from big, multi-service, multi-process monolithic systems.

-This increased market interest in security and change in how operating systems are being used makes the main argument used in past for not enabling these available features by default due to users convenience not valid anymore.
+This increased market interest in security, and change in how operating systems are being used makes the main argument used in past for not enabling these available features by default due to users convenience not valid anymore.

-Another major argument in past was relative new-ness some of these features and uncertainty with regards to their safety and stability due to lack of extensive testing and usage.
+Another major argument in past was relative new-ness some of these features, and uncertainty with regards to their safety and stability due to lack of extensive testing and usage.